 HEad OF Paintings Conservation

-Alexis earned her M.S. in Art Conservation from the Winterthur/University of Delaware Program in Art Conservation and a B.A. in Art History at the University of Virginia.
+Alexis (she/her/hers) earned her M.S. in Art Conservation from the Winterthur/University of Delaware Program in Art Conservation and a B.A. in Art History at the University of Virginia.
 She has been with BACC since her third-year internship in 1998, and has held the positions of Assistant and Associate Conservator of Paintings.